 (COLD WAR: 1945-49 – continued)

-By September 1949, most of the rebels surrendered or escaped over the border into Albania, and the Albanian government, presumably with Soviet approval, prohibited the Greek rebels from launching military operations into Greece.
-The Civil War was over.
+The war began winding down in 1948.
+The Communists in Greece were split between Stalinists and supporters of Yugoslavia's Josip Tito.
+Stalin, meanwhile, was giving the resistance hardly any material support.
+He was unenthusiastic about the rebel cause in Greece – in keeping with an agreement between Stalin and Churchill during the world war.
+By September 1949 most of the rebels surrendered or escaped over the border into Albania, and the Albanian government, presumably with Soviet approval, prohibited the Greek rebels from launching military operations into Greece.
+The civil war had ended.

-Writes Elena Panaritis:
+Writes Elena Panaritis in 2011:

 It was the bloodiest and most devastating war in the history of Greece considering the number of lives lost.
 The death toll reached nearly 10% of the Greek population. note72

-Copyright © 2000-2013 by Frank E. Smitha.
+Copyright © 2000-2015 by Frank E. Smitha.
 All rights reserved.